-Ludwig van Beethoven towers as one of history's greatest composers.
+Ludwig van Beethoven towers as one of history's greatest classical composers.
 He triumphed over a total loss of hearing to write some of the most heroic, uplifting music the world has ever known.
 His repertoire includes nine symphonies, five piano concertos, one violin concerto, sixteen string quartets, and one opera.
 Tune in today to hear some of the best works and recordings of Beethoven, curated by your very own WRTI hosts.